 Existant financial theory is unable to explain whether on aggregate conglomeration is beneficial to either individual shareholders or to the economy.
-Both advantages and disadvantages can be listed for the conglomeration process and it is thus an empirical question as to whether or not shareholders really benefit from conglomeration.
-In this paper the long-term profitability of conglomerates is examined in an attempt to determine whether or not such shareholders earn superior returns on aggregate.
-This is done by contrasting the stock market performance of a sample of South African (S.A.) conglomerates over a six-year period with the performance of the overall market.
+Both advantages and disadvantages can be listed for the conglomeration process and it is thus an empirical question as to whether or not shareholders really do benefit from conglomeration.
+In this paper the long-term profitability of conglomerates is examined in an attempt to determine whether or not such shareholders carn superior returns on aggregate.
+This is done by contrasting the stock market performance of a sample of South African (SA) conglomerates over a six-year period with the performance of the overall market.
 In addition, their performance is contrasted with that of a random portfolio of non-conglomerate companies.
 Finally, a pseudo-conglomerate portfolio was constructed for each conglomerate in such a way that each portfolio had the same asset structure as its matched conglomerate.
-The performance of the conglomerates was then contrasted with that of the pseudo-conglomerate portfolio using market returns, return on assets and return on equity.
+The performance of the conglomerates was then contrasted with that of the pseudo-conglomerate portfolio using market returns, return on assets, and return on equity.
 The results indicate that on aggregate, the conglomerates significantly underperform non-conglomerates.
-This is consistent with the view that conglomeration is in the interest of management rather than in the interest of the shareholders.
+This is consistent with the view that conglomeration is in the interest of management rather than that of the shareholders.

-Bestaande finansiële teorie kan nie verklaar of konglomerasie in die geheel gesien voordelig is vir óf individuele aandeelhouers of die ekonomie nie.
-Die konglomerasieproses hou voordele en nadele in en dit is dus 'n empiriese vraag of die aandeelhouers voordeel kry of nie uit konglomerasie.
-In hierdie artikel is die langtermyn winsgewendheid van konglomerasie ondersoek om te bepaal of die aandeelhouers groter opbrengste verdien.
-Dit is gedoen deur die effektebeursprestasie van 'n monster van Suid-Afrikaanse konglomerate oor 'n ses-jaarperiode te vergelyk met die prestasie van die totale mark.
-Verder is hulle prestasie vergelyk met dié van 'n portefeulje van nie-konglomeraat maatskappye.
-Ten slotte is 'n pseudokonglomeraatportefeulje saamgestel sodat elke portefeulje dieselfde batestruktuur gehad het as sy gepaarde konglomeraat.
-Die prestasie van konglomerate is toe vergelyk met die prestasie van die pseudokonglomeraatportefeulje deur gebruik te maak van markopbrengste, bate-opbrengste en aandeelopbrengste.
-Die resultate dui aan dat die konglomerate baie swakker vertoon as die nie-konglomerate.
-Dit stem ooreen met die siening dat konglomerasie in die belang van bestuur is, eerder as in die belang van die aandeelhouers.
+Beskikbare finansiële teorie kan nie verduidelik of die vorming van konglomerate, aggregaat beskou, 'n positiewe bydrae lewer aan die individuele aandeelhouer of die ekonomie as geheel nie.
+Beide voordele en nadele van konglomerasie kan genoem word en dit is dus 'n empiriese vraag of aandeelhouers werklik voordeel trek uit die proses.
+Hierdie studie ondersoek die langtermyn winsgewendheid van konglomerate in 'n poging om vas te stel of aandeelhouers wel beter ontvangste verkry.
+Dit word gedoen deur die prestasie van 'n monster van Suid-Afrikaanse konglomerate op die aandeelmark te kontrasteer met die mark as geheel, oor 'n periode van ses jaar.
+Verder word hulle prestasie vergelyk met 'n ewekansige portfolio van nie-konglomeraat-maatskappye.
+Laastens, 'n pseudo-konglomeraat-portfolio is saamgestel vir elke konglomeraat, op so 'n wyse dat elke portfolio dieselfde batestruktuur as die vergelykende konglomeraat gehad het.
+Die prestasie van die konglomerate is vergelyk deur middel van markopbrengs, opbrengs op bates en opbrengs op eienaarsbelang.
+Die resultate toon dat aggregaat beskou, konglomerate nie so goed vaar soos nie-konglomerate nie.
+Dit bevestig die beeld dat konglomerate in die belang van bestuur en nie die van aandeelhouers is nie.